-Distributions of liquor board profits come from the license fees on distributors and retailers.
-Initiative 1183 required that these distributions remain at least as large as liquor board profit distributions prior to privatization and that, beginning in September 2012, an additional \$10 million annually be distributed on a quarterly basis to cities, counties, and border areas.
-After revenues are distributed to border cities (0.3% of the total), 80% of the remainder goes to cities and 20% to counties.
+Initiative 1183 required that liquor revolving fund distributions remain at least as large as distributions prior to privatization (although they are now funded by license fees), and that, beginning in September 2012, an additional \$10 million annually be distributed on a quarterly basis State-wide to counties, cities, towns, and border areas.

 INTERGOVERNMENTAL PAYMENTS.
 These are payments made to one unit of government for performing a service that is a statutory responsibility of another unit of government.
-In 2016, approximately 75% of these payments were related to the County's provision of mental health, public health, law enforcement, jail, and flood control services.
+In 2016, approximately 75 percent of these payments were related to the County's provision of mental health, public health, law enforcement, jail, and flood control services.

 OTHER INTERGOVERNMENTAL REVENUE.
-Other sources of intergovernmental revenue include distributions from the State for criminal justice purposes and criminal justice costs related to aggravated murder cases, vessel registration fees, mitigation payments relating to certain changes in the administration of the sales and use tax (which are scheduled to be phased out in 2019), and other miscellaneous items.
+Other sources of intergovernmental revenue include distributions from the State for criminal justice purposes and criminal justice costs related to aggravated murder cases, vessel registration fees, mitigation payments relating to certain changes in the administration of the sales and use tax, and other miscellaneous items.